Resources

 Pets on overseas flights have a unique set of hoops to jump through.
 The entrance laws depend on the country.
 This could involve more vaccinations, identification, and health certificates.

-Timing is critical for a successful OCONUS trip, but we all know hard orders and visas take their sweet time.
-It’s not unheard of for families to split flights if the servicemember is expected at their new duty station, but the pet transport is delayed.
+Timing is critical for a successful overseas military move, but we all know hard orders and visas take their sweet time.
+It’s not unheard of for families to split flights if the service member is expected at their new duty station, but the pet transport is delayed.

-This ambiguity is one of the most frustrating parts of OCONUS travel because health certificates are dated and typically need certification ten days before the flight, which might not be possible while waiting on orders, passports, visas, and openings for pets on each flight.
+This ambiguity is one of the most frustrating parts of OCONUS travel because health certificates are dated and typically need certification ten days before the flight, which might not be possible while waiting on orders, passports, visas, and pet openings on each flight.

 The U.S. Department of Agriculture’s Animal and Plant Health Inspection Service also has specific information about what each country requires for animals to enter (possible quarantine), including what documentation your pet needs to come home to the U.S.

-By far, the most coveted pet transportation option for an OCONUS PCS is what most people know as the Patriot Express, powered by the Air Force’s Air Mobility Command.
-These flights are based out of Baltimore Washington International Airport and Seattle-Tacoma International Airport.
+By far, the most coveted pet transportation option for an overseas military move is what is known as the Patriot Express, powered by the Air Force’s Air Mobility Command.
+These flights are based out of Baltimore/Washington International Airport and Seattle-Tacoma International Airport.

-The fees are reasonable, but pet space is very limited.
-Pets can either fly in the cabin or cargo, depending on their size and the size of the aircraft.
+The fees are reasonable, but the pet space is very limited.
+Pets can fly in the cabin or cargo, depending on their size and the aircraft's size.
 For more information, read AMC’s pet travel brochure

 Private Pet Transportation

-The private pet transportation industry has taken off over the years because the traditional ways pets fly leave owners in limbo and anxious.
-Private transport companies offer a wide variety of flying options, from complete concierge services (for the most discerning animals) down to simply helping you fill out international paperwork.
+The pet transportation industry has boomed as pet owners find traditional air travel stressful and unreliable.
+Private transport companies offer various flying options, from complete concierge services (for the most discerning animals) down to simply helping you fill out international paperwork.

-Users love the service because of the employees’ attentiveness and care for their fur-children, but they could easily pay thousands of dollars for door-to-door transportation.
-To begin your search for a reputable pet transport company, start with the International Pet and Travel Association (IPATA).
+Users love the service because of the employees’ attentiveness and care for their fur-children, but owners could easily pay thousands of dollars for door-to-door transportation.
+Start with the International Pet and Travel Association (IPATA) to begin your search for a reputable pet transport company.
 They source recommended and vetted companies serving airports across the globe.

 back to top